CULTURE CHANGE – MANAGEMENT

-Relational Leadership largely encapsulates the theoretical approaches I draw in my organisational culture work.
+Relational Leadership theory and practice guide my organisational culture work.
 Broadly, this views people and organisations as products of social and cultural relationships.
 Therefore, my approach is primarily relational.
 This involves getting people together to talk about what they believe works and what doesn’t.
 I facilitate groups or teams to collectively envision the environment in which they can best get along together and get on with their work and lives.
 Together, they formulate ways of achieving that vision.
 Individual and organisational wellbeing and success are always at the forefront of these conversations.

 EXPERIENCE & QUALIFICATIONS